TheKhalidGibson/professionalReadMeGenerator/README.md

 ## Contributing

-Yes anyone can contribute
+Yes. anyone can contribute

 ## Tests

-No, but feel free to run test
+No required test only optional

 ## Questions